 As from 1 March 2012, any premium paid by an employer under an employerowned insurance policy (group life or disability plan), directly or indirectly, for the benefit of the employee, spouse, child, dependant or nominee is taxed in the hands of the employee as a fringe benefit.
-Prior to 1 March 2015, the premium may qualify as an income protection insurance contribution deduction by the employee.
 If the employer makes a lump sum payment for all employees, the fringe benefit is determined in accordance with a formula, which will have the effect of apportionment amongst all employees concerned.